-The aim of mediation is to reach an agreement which is mutually acceptable to the parties within the broad range of that which a court would be likely to approve.
+The aim of mediation is to reach an agreement that is mutually acceptable to the parties within the broad range of that which a court would be likely to approve.

 Each mediation session usually lasts two hours.
-The number of sessions needed depends on the nature of the problems – generally 3 to 6 sessions are necessary.
+The number of sessions needed depends on the nature of the problems – generally, 3 to 6 sessions are necessary.
 The charges for mediation sessions are payable at the end of each session.
 Responsibility for payment of mediation fees may be shared between the parties in any way they may agree.

-What Problems can be Brought to Mediation?
+What problems can be

-Any or all of the problems that arise when couples split up can be brought to mediation:
+Any or all of the problems that arise when couples split up can be brought to mediation.

-- Property and financial matters.
+- Property and financial matters